Publication and authorship

 Ownership by Students

 In the absence of a specific contract to the contrary, students, including HDR candidates, own the intellectual property which they invent.
-Normally CSU does not encourage the involvement of students in commercial activities.
+Normally Charles Sturt does not encourage the involvement of students in commercial activities.
 However, it recognises that there may be exceptions when postgraduate and honours students may benefit from and contribute to consulting, contract research, collaborative research and professional practice.